Luizfelz/sistema-farmacia-projeto/README_EN-US.md

 ## How to run the app?

 First of all, make sure you have [Git](https://git-scm.com/downloads) installed on your machine.
-Then, open Git Bash (Windows) or Terminal (Linux/macOS) and run:
+Then, open Git Bash (Windows) or Terminal (Linux/macOS) and type:

 ```
 git clone https://github.com/Luizfelz/sistema-farmacia-projeto
 ```

-When the download is complete, enter `python app.py` to run the app.
+When the download is complete, type `python app.py` to run the app.